 Independence.
 The Board of Directors has determined that the following ten directors and the director nominee not currently serving on the board each satisfy the definition of independence under the Company's Corporate Governance Principles, which incorporate the director independence standards established by the rules of the New York Stock Exchange (the "NYSE"): D. B. Fischer, P. Hanrahan, R. L. Jordan, G. B. Kenny, C. V. Magro, V. J. Reich, C. A. Suever, S. B. Tanda, J. A. Uribe, P. Verduin, and D. A. Wilson.
 In addition, the Board of Directors determined that the members of the People, Culture, and Compensation Committee ("PCC Committee") and the Audit Committee satisfy the additional independence requirements established by the Securities and Exchange Commission ("SEC") and NYSE rules for membership on those committees.
-Under the rules of the NYSE, a director is not considered to be independent unless the Board of Directors has affirmatively determined that the director has no material relationship with the Company or any of its subsidiaries).
+Under the rules of the NYSE, a director is not considered to be independent unless the Board of Directors has affirmatively determined that the director has no material relationship with the Company or any of its subsidiaries (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company or any of its subsidiaries).
 In addition, the NYSE rules stipulate that certain relationships preclude a director from being considered to be independent.